LambdaSharp/LambdaSharpTool/Docs/ModuleFile.md

 <dt><code>Environment</code></dt>
 <dd>
 The <code>Environment</code> sections contains key-value pairs that correspond to custom <a href="https://docs.aws.amazon.com/lambda/latest/dg/env_variables.html">Lambda environment variables</a> which can be retrieved by the Lambda function during initialization.
+The attribute can be a plaintext value or a CloudFormation expression (e.g. <code>!Ref MyResource</code>).

 <i>Required</i>: No